How safe are full face snorkel masks or are they dangerous to use?

 The design of the full face snorkel mask does not allow it to be used for scuba diving.
 The main reason for this is the ear equalising problem describe above.

-It’s likely that as a scuba diver who also snorkels like I do, you’ll probably be the type of snorkeler that wants to duck-dive down to explore, rather than remain on the surface.
+But also, it’s likely that as a scuba diver who also snorkels like I do, you’ll probably be the type of snorkeler that wants to duck-dive down to explore.

 So you’ll probably want to purchase a traditional type of mask in any event for scuba diving.